 There are many reasons for contesting a deceased’s Last Will & Testament (Will).
 If you think you have grounds to contest a Will, you should contact our estate lawyers who specialise in disputes and estate matters.
 Our estate lawyers will assist you in filing a Will contest and help you receive what you are entitled to.

 The law in NSW allows a testator (owner of the Will) to decide who will inherit their assets after their death.
-This is the time when wills, estates, and planning ahead is necessary.
-However, despite leaving behind a valid Will, there are some instances which give rise to someone wanting to contest a Will.
+This is the time when wills, estates, and planning ahead are necessary.
+However, despite leaving behind a valid Will, there are some instances that give rise to someone wanting to contest a Will.

 The Probate Process

 Probate can only be granted if a Will is present.
 If the testator dies intestate (without a Will), then a next of kin (usually a family member) will need to apply for Letters of Administration.
 The process is similar but can undoubtedly prove to be more complex.

 Certain procedures need to be followed when a person dies with a Will.
 This process includes appointing an executor, the one responsible for implementing procedures and distributing properties to the beneficiaries.

 Often, funeral staff are responsible for registering the death, but you will also need to fill out the certificate application form with details.
 The Registry of Births, Deaths, and Marriages can only provide death certificates to registered deaths.
 If the place of death is outside NSW, contacting the Registry of the relevant area is important.

 For NSW residents, a death certificate can be claimed by any of the following: